All About Cassia Tora Seeds

 • The leaf extracts of the plant have shown antibacterial and antiviral activity, particularly against Newcastle disease virus and Vaccinia virus.

-Applications of Cassia Tora Seed
+Applications of Cassia Tora Seeds

 Coffee